25 Reasons Why You Didn't Get Picked for an Interview

 You May Still Have a Chance

 Many employers don't take the time to notify applicants that they were rejected.
 If you haven't heard back, you might still have a shot at securing an interview.
-It's worth a try if this is a job you really want.
-Even if it's a long shot, if you can get your application noticed you may be able to get an interview.
+It's worth a try if this is a job you really want and you're not quite ready to move on.
+Even though it might be a long shot, if you can get your application noticed, you may be able to get an interview.
+You might not land an interview this time around, but when another position opens up, the hiring manager may remember your name (and persistence) from the last round of hiring.

 If you can find a contact person, you'll be able to call or email to make a case for getting a chance to be considered.
 Here are tips for following up after submitting a resume, and here's how to reapply for a job after you have been rejected.